php - Best way to get result count before LIMIT was applied -

 consider sequence of events:

-clause , frame specification of function). simplecount(*) over()
+overclause , frame specification of function). simplecount(*) over()based on rows.order by(

 alternatives